 - In cases where there is no opposition received during the public consultation period, a report can be submitted directly to the appropriate Standing Committee and Council, without the reconvening of the CNC for a second meeting.
 Opposition is defined as a clear expression that the candidate in question does not meet the criteria for commemoration as outlined in this policy, and does not include general comments in opposition to the principles of the policy.

 Commemorative street names shall remain the responsibility of the Building Code Services Branch.
 Where a request for a commemorative street name has been made, initial contact with Building Code Services Branch is made.
 The name will be vetted through the investigation and criteria evaluation process of this policy.
 Once endorsed, it will be forwarded to the Building Code Services Branch for processing in accordance with the Municipal Addressing By-law.
 A meeting of the CNC is not required for the naming of a street.

 Notice and public consultation shall be undertaken in accordance with the size and scope of the park or facility being named, and in consultation with affected Members of Council.
 The public consultation period shall last 30 calendar days.

 Written submissions and/or petitions received during the public consultation phase must be verifiable.
 To that end:

 - Each written submission must include the submitter’s full first and last name; and

 - Any petition must adhere to the guidelines outlined in Council’s Petition Policy with respect to petition requirements.

-City staff will provide the final decision on a proposal to individuals who submit a comment under the public consultation component, and provide a copy of the Commemorative Naming policy and information sheet, upon request.
+Upon request, City staff will provide the final decision on a proposal to individuals who submit a comment under the public consultation component, and provide a copy of the Commemorative Naming policy and redacted application form.